SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Again, Fluttershy's trick worked, but this time she realized much sooner, right after giving Rarity Dash a hug.

-Letting go of the hug Fluttershy asked, "was that right?"
+Letting go of the hug, Fluttershy asked, "was that right?"

-"Yes darling," Rarity Dash said.
+"Yes, darling," Rarity Dash said.

 "Are you going to say no?"
 Fluttershy asked.